luizen/docker-cleanup-powershell/README.md

-# Docker cleanup powershell script
+# Docker Utils

+A collection of utility scripts for Docker on Windows

+---
-## What
+## docker-cleanup.ps1
-Powershell script for cleaning up containers and images.
+Powershell script for cleaning up containers and images

-## Tell me more...
 This is not meant to be a full cleanup script (there are others much more complex/complete out there).

 Instead, it focus is